openharmony/developtools_hapsigner/README.md

           ├── -profileCertFile # Profile signing certificate (certificate chain, represented by level 3 certificate, level 2 certificate, and root sequence).
 It is mandatory.
           ├── -inFile          # Raw provisioning profile.
 It is mandatory.
           ├── -signAlg         # Signature algorithm, which can be SHA256withECDSA or SHA384withECDSA.
 It is mandatory.
           ├── -keystoreFile    # KS file, in JKS or P12 format.
 It is mandatory if the signing mode is localSign.
           ├── -keystorePwd     # KS password.
 It is optional.
           ├── -outFile         # Signed provisioning profile to generate, in p7b format.
 It is mandatory.

-8. Verify the provisioning profile signature.
+8.Verify the provisioning profile signature.

      verify-profile: Verify the provisioning profile signature.
            ├── -inFile       # Signed provisioning profile, in p7b format.
 It is mandatory.
            ├── -outFil       # Verification result file (including the verification result and profile content), in json format.
 It is optional.
 The file is output to the console if this parameter is not specified.

-9. Sign a HAP
+9.Sign a HAP

      sign-app: Sign a HAP
           ├── -mode          # Signing mode, which can be localSign, remoteSign, or remoteResign.
 It is mandatory.